KDE/digikam-doc/setup_application/database_settings.rst

     The digiKam Database Migration Tool

-Now choose appropriate database types you want to convert to.
+Now choose the appropriate database types you want to convert to.
 Finally, click on **Migrate** button to convert the database from SQLite to MySQL (or vice versa).
-Depending of the database size this operation can take a while.
+Depending on the database size, this operation can take a while.

 .. note::

-    Only the digiKam **Core** database will be migrated while conversion process.
-All other databases needs to be rebuilt as post-processing with the :ref:`Maintenance Tools <maintenance_tools>`.
-The **Thumbs** and **Similarity** databases needs to be created from scratch, and the **Face** database needs the option **Rebuild the Training Data**.
+    Only the digiKam **Core** database will be migrated by this conversion process.
+All of the other databases needs to be rebuilt using post-processing with the :ref:`Maintenance Tools <maintenance_tools>`.
+The **Thumbs** and **Similarity** databases will need to be created from scratch, and the **Face** database includes the option **Rebuild the Training Data**.

 .. _database_backup:

 Database Backup Recommendation
 ------------------------------

-For security reasons, planing a database backup using crontab over the network can help against device dysfunctions.
-A NAS or an external drive can also be used for that.
+For security reasons, planning a database backup using crontab over the network can help against device failures.
+A NAS or an external drive can also be used for backup.

-Each database can be named with a different name, not only *digikam*.
-This allows to users to backup only what is needed.
-For instance, naming **Core** database as *digiKam_Core*, allows to isolate only this table (the most important file). **Thumbnails**, **Similarity** and **Face Recognition** databases can always be regenerated for scratch.
+Each database can be renamed with a different, unique name.
+This allows users to backup only what is needed.
+For instance, renaming **Core** database as *digiKam_Core*, allows you to backup only this database, which is the most important file. **Thumbnails**, **Similarity** and **Face Recognition** databases can always be regenerated from scratch.

-The chapter about digiKam :ref:`Maintenance Tools <maintenance_tools>` will explain how to maintain in time the database contents and how to synchronize the collections with databases information (and vice versa).
+The chapter about digiKam :ref:`Maintenance Tools <maintenance_tools>` will explain how to maintain the database contents and how to synchronize the collections with information in the databases (and vice versa).

 .. _database_stats:

 Database Statistics
 -------------------

 digiKam provides a unique tool to show the statistics from your collections.
-It includes count of images, videos (including individual count by image format), tags etc. Also, includes the **Database Backend** (QSQLITE or QMYSQL) and the **Database Path** (where your collection is located).
+It includes count of images, videos (including individual count by image format), tags etc. this also includes the **Database Backend** (QSQLITE or QMYSQL) and the **Database Path** (where your collection is located).

 You can view your statistics by going to :menuselection:`Help --> Database Statistics...`.
 A dialog box like this will appear:

 .. figure:: images/setup_database_statistics.webp
     :alt:
     :align: center
+    :width: 250 px

     The digiKam Database Statistics Dialog